Introduction

 Pride and Social Conflict

 Pride generates social conflict throughout Dance of Seven Deadly Sins, highlighting its disruptive power clearly.
 Characters who value status excessively clash with peers and undermine cooperation repeatedly.
 Consequently, the narrative presents pride as a source of tension that affects communities and relationships significantly.
 Moreover, prideful behavior fosters envy, rivalry, and resentment among characters, emphasizing its destructive social consequences effectively.
 Transition words like furthermore, meanwhile, and therefore maintain narrative coherence and moral clarity.
 The allegory contrasts prideful conflict with humility-driven harmony, offering practical guidance for ethical living consistently.
 Additionally, characters who resist pride serve as models, illustrating collaborative and respectful behavior continuously.
-Overall, the role of pride in Dance of Seven Deadly Sins teaches readers that unchecked arrogance damages social bonds and highlights the value of modesty persistently.
+Overall, the role of pride in Dance of Seven Deadly Sins teaches readers that unchecked arrogance damages social bonds.
+It also highlights the value of modesty.

 Pride and Spiritual Decline